TomFanHM/leetcode/my-app/src/articles/two-sum.md

 title: Two Sum
 date: 2023-05-24
 author: Tom Fan
-image:
-  { src: "/assets/social.png", alt: "A image" }
+image: { src: "/assets/social.png", alt: "an image" }
 description: Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 draft: false
 category: Array